Ellie Cole

 Ellie Victoria Cole, AM (born 12 December 1991) is an Australian retired Paralympic swimmer and wheelchair basketball player.
 After having her leg amputated due to cancer, she trained in swimming as part of her rehabilitation program and progressed more rapidly than instructors had predicted.
 She began competitive swimming in 2003 and first competed internationally at the 2006 IPC Swimming World Championships, where she won a silver medal.
 Since then, she has won medals in the Pan Pacific Swimming Championships, the Commonwealth Games, the Paralympic Games, the IPC Swimming World Championships, and various national championships.

 Following the 2012 London Paralympics, where she won four gold and two bronze medals, Cole underwent two shoulder reconstructions and made a successful return to swimming at the 2015 IPC Swimming World Championships, winning five medals, including three golds.
 She subsequently represented Australia at the 2016 Rio de Janeiro Paralympics, the 2018 Commonwealth Games, and the 2020 Tokyo Paralympics.
 In claiming her seventeenth Paralympic medal in Tokyo, Cole became Australia's most decorated female Paralympian with six gold, five silver and six bronze medals from four Paralympic Games.

 Personal life

 Ellie Victoria Cole was born in Lilydale, Victoria, on 12 December 1991.
-Her mother and grandfather were both swimmers, and her father was athletic.
+Her mother and grandfather were both swimmers and her father was athletic.
 At two years of age, she was diagnosed with a rare tumour, a neurosarcoma that was wrapped around the nerves of her right leg.
 After unsuccessful attempts to treat her cancer with chemotherapy, her right leg was amputated above the knee on 14 February 1994.
 Eight weeks after the surgery, as part of her rehabilitation, Cole's mother Jenny enrolled her in swimming lessons.
 Cole's instructors expected her to take up to a year to learn how to swim in a straight line, but it took her two weeks.

 Cole attended Mount Eliza North Primary school and Frankston High School, both in the outer Melbourne suburb of Frankston.
-As of 2021 she lives in Sydney and trains at the Knox Pymble Swim Club.
+As of 2021, she lives in Sydney and trains at the Knox Pymble Swim Club.
 She has completed a Bachelor in Health and Exercise Science at the Australian Catholic University.
+Cole is in a relationship with partner Silvia Scognamiglio.
+They met in London at the 2012 Summer Paralympics and have one child, a son born in February 2024.